Shock propagation from the Russia-Ukraine conflict on international multilayer food production network determines global food availability: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Christian Diem, Tobias Reisch, Anton Pichler, Jan Hurt and Frank Neffke for illuminating discussions.
-This work was supported by Austrian Science Promotion Agency FFG under 882184 and 886360.
+This work was supported by the Austrian Science Promotion Agency FFG under 882184 (ST)and 886360 (ST) as well as by the Austrian Science Fund FWF under P 31598-G31 (MB).